OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ###### MASVS L2+R

 - Financial Industry: Online banking apps that allow the user to move funds, where root malware is a potential issue.
 For example, a banking app uses SMS-OTP for step-up authentication, and local root malware could automate and instrument the app to perform transactions.
-In this case, controls from MASVS-R can be used to impede tampering, increasing the effort for malware authors.
+In this case, controls from MASVS-R can be used to impede tampering, raising the bar for malware authors.